Share

 NXT

-*The list of shares mentioned is ranked by market capitalisation.
-When deciding what assets to feature, we analyse the financials, recent news, the state of the industry, and whether or not they are actively traded on Stake.
+*The list of defensive stocks mentioned is ranked by market capitalisation.
+When deciding what companies to feature, we analyse the company's financials, recent news, advancement in their timeline, and whether or not they are actively traded on Stake.

 Get started with Stake